demisto/content/Scripts/script-SearchIncidents_CHANGELOG.md

 ## [Unreleased]

-Changed the description of commands with wrong examples
+Fixed the examples in command descriptions.